stat6250-w18/course-questions-wiki/week-09/README.md

 [recipe_to_disaggregate_counts_data Week 9 Recipe]
-- Question (nshrivastava2-stat6250): For what purpose would be use the RETAIN statement in a Do Loops?
+- Question (nshrivastava2-stat6250): Why is the initianlzation process relevant when no retain statement is involved?